plone/documentation/working-with-content/collaboration-and-workflow/basic-publication-states.rst

 The header for the menu will show the current publication state for the content item, such as *State: Private*, as shown above.
-Private is the initial state when you create a content item -- an uploaded image, a page, a news item -- and in the private state, as the name indicates, the content item will generally not be available to visitors to the web site.
+Private is the initial state when you create a content item -- a page, a news item -- and in the private state, as the name indicates, the content item will generally not be available to visitors to the web site.
 The *Publish* menu choice will make the content item available on